percona/pxb-docs/docs/installation/docker.md

 the
 Docker site to set up the latest version of *docker*.

-## Connecting to a Percona Server for MySQL container
+## 2. Connect to a Percona Server for MySQL container

 Percona XtraBackup works in combination with a database server.
 When running a Docker container for Percona XtraBackup, you can make